ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     in this documentation we use ``<collision_name>`` as a placeholder.

 * ``<collision_name>.type`` (`string`)
-    Set to ``pairwisecoulomb`` for pairwise Coulomb collisions.
-This is the default to maintain backward compatibility.
+    The type of collsion.
+The types implemented are ``pairwisecoulomb`` for pairwise Coulomb collisions and ``background_mcc`` for collisions between particles and a neutral background.
+If not specified, it defaults to ``pairwisecoulomb``.

 * ``<collision_name>.species`` (`strings`, two species names separated by spaces) The names of two species, between which the collision will be considered.